martinc1991/improve-in-test/README.md

 ## Notes

-- Since the challenge wasn´t about making a great UI, I just added Bootstrap to make it easier.
+- Since the challenge wasn´t about making a great UI, I just added Bootstrap to make it easier to get a decent UI (also, i didn't make it responsive yet).

 ## To-Do List

-- Code refactoring.
 - Add spinners to show while the app is loading info form the server.
 - Add icons to the sorting buttons.
+- Make it responsive.